JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 module.exports = <My-path>ControllerImpl;
 ```

-A note on operationId: think of these as scoped to the swagger file, not to the path as one might hope.
+A note on operationId: think of these as scoped to the Swagger configuration file, not to the path as one might hope.
 Thus, in the example above, the repository GET method maps not to the repository controller's _get_ method, but to _getRepository_.

 ### Step #4A - Controller method parameters

-Controller method parameters are determined by the parameters as defined in the swagger contract, in lexicographical order, with the special _responder_ object as an added final parameter.
+Controller method parameters are determined by the parameters as defined in the Swagger configuration, in lexicographical order, with the special _responder_ object as an added final parameter.

-If you want to keep it straightforward, you can use JSON objects as the sole parameter for the contract path's verb.
+If you want to keep it straightforward, you can use JSON objects as the sole parameter for the configuration path's verb.
 If you do this, then you will have two parameters always in the same predictable order.
 Yeah, I know, helpful (maybe), but not really informative.

 ### Step #5 - Services

 Let's start with a simple statement.
 Services are _optional_, They are good practice for a separation of concerns and simplifying your code, but they remain _optional_.

 In our context, services are used by the controllers.
-They have no direct correspondence with the Swagger contract definition file, that is, they are services that support the controllers, and not the services of which _swagger-service-skeleton_ speaks.
+They have no direct correspondence with the Swagger configuration definition file, that is, they are services that support the controllers, and not the services of which _swagger-service-skeleton_ speaks.
 Services might include things like security, persistence (database), etcetera.

 The services are injected, and that means that a bit of magic happens by the framework that allows this to work, and that makes it easier ...